Benkovac: History

-In October 1683, the population of Venetian Dalmatia, principally Uskoks of Ravni kotari, took arms and together with the rayah (lower class) of the Ottoman frontier regions rose up, taking Skradin, Karin, Vrana, Benkovac and Obrovac.
+In October 1683, the population of Venetian Dalmatia, principally Uskoks of Ravni Kotari, took arms and together with the rayah (lower class) of the Ottoman frontier regions rose up, taking Skradin, Karin, Vrana, Benkovac and Obrovac.
 It became part of the Republic of Venice following the Morean War.

+After the Treaty of Campo Formio in 1797 and Treaty of Poznań in 1805, Benkovac came under French administration.
+In 1813, when it came under Austrian administration, Benkovac had 5,200 inhabitants.

-Until 1918, the town (with bilingual name BENKOVAC - BENCOVAZ) was part of the Austrian monarchy in the district of the same name, one of 13 Bezirkshauptmannschaften in Dalmatia.
+Until 1918, the town (with bilingual name BENKOVAC - BENCOVAZ) was part of the Habsburg monarchy in the district of the same name, one of 13 Bezirkshauptmannschaften in Dalmatia.
 The name was BENCOVACZ before 1867.

 From 1929 to 1939, Benkovac was part of the Littoral Banovina and from 1939 to 1941 of the Banovina of Croatia within the Kingdom of Yugoslavia.

-The area was bombed by the Allies during World War II.
+During World War II Benkovac was under administration of Fascist Italy.
+The local population was driven to the collection center in Benkovac, and then by boat to Molat concentracion camp.
+The area was also bombed by the Allies.

-During the Croatian War of Independence, Benkovac was a center of unrest and hostilities between Croats and Serbs.
-On 17 March 1990, tensions erupted when groups of local Serbs rebelled against the decision of the government to disarm local police in which Serbs were most of the employees.
+In 1990, during a HDZ campaign rally in Benkovac, stones, eggs and bottles were constantly thrown at the speakers, and occasionally gunshots were heard.
+A Serbian man pulled out a gas pistol near the podium.
+Croatian media described the incident as an assassination attempt on Franjo Tuđman.
+The incident further worsened ethnic tensions.
+On 17 March 1990, tensions erupted when groups of local Serbs rebelled against the decision of the Croatian government to disarm local police in which Serbs were most of the employees.
 During that time the provincial Croatian government continued arming police forces and paramilitaries in villages with ethnic Croat majorities.
-Tensions continued to boil, and five months later, Benkovac was included in the Republic of Serbian Krajina.
-Five years later on 5 August 1995, Benkovac was retaken by the Croatian Army during Operation Storm.